Polylogarithmic-Weight Dicke States in QAC$^0$ and Arbitrary Symmetric States in QAC$^0_f$: Introduction

 \section{Introduction}

-$\QACZ$ circuits are a fundamental model of shallow quantum computation consisting of constant depth, polynomial size circuits---a direct analog of the classical $\ACZ$ \cite{moore1999qac0}.
+$\QACZ$ circuits are a fundamental model of shallow quantum computation consisting of constant depth, polynomial size circuits made up of reversible-$\AND$ gates and single qubit unitaries.
+These circuits are the direct quantum analog of classical $\ACZ$ circuits \cite{moore1999qac0} but it is unknown if $\QACZ$ can simulate $\ACZ$.
 It is a major open question whether $\QACZ$ can implement the $\FANOUT_n$ operation, which, given a classical bit $b$, produces $n$ \emph{classical} copies of $b$.
 This operation is freely available in $\ACZ$, which cannot compute functions such as $\PARITY_n$ and $\MAJORITY_n$ \cite{hastad1986switch}.
 In contrast, the ability of $\QACZ$ circuits to perform classical tasks such as $\PARITY_n$, modular arithmetic, threshold computations, and sorting, depends on whether $\QACZ$ can implement $\FANOUT_n$ \cite{moore1999qac0, green2002acc, hoyer2005fanout}.

 The hardness of $\FANOUT$ for $\QACZ$ is also closely tied to the complexity of several state-synthesis tasks, including the preparation of $n$-qubit GHZ states \cite{moore1999qac0, rosenthal2021qac0}.
 GHZ states are fundamental entangled resources with applications in quantum metrology and nonlocality tests \cite{giovannetti2011advances, monz201114, kafatos2013bell}.
 However, $n$-qubit GHZ states can be synthesized in $\QACZ$ if and only if $\FANOUT_n \in \QACZ$.
 This provides an inherently-quantum complete task for $\QACZF$, the class of constant depth circuits obtained by augmenting $\QACZ$ with fanout.